Emma Eccles Jones College of Education and Human Services Convocation 2026

-Information about upcoming events for students planning to graduate in Spring or Summer 2025, or who already graduated in Summer or Fall 2024.
+Information about upcoming events for students planning to graduate in Spring or Summer 2026, or who already graduated in Fall 2025.

 Graduation Application Deadlines